BANGLA SERIES, DAY 1 – 4

 GUESTS

-Most of the guests are here long term often here for work.
+Most of the guests are here long-term term often here for work.
 A guy we met had been here 9 years and had recently lost a number of toes after working in the ship yard!
 Living in a box for 9 years.
 Seen better solitary!

 GARMENT FACTORIES

-Before heading back across the river we took another walk around the slum to buy the kids sweets we had promised the day before.
+Before heading back across the river, we took another walk around the slum to buy the kids sweets we had promised the day before.

 FAILED TRAIN RIDE